Kondo effect in twisted bilayer graphene

 The impurity spectral function gives dynamical information and is accessible experimentally via scanning tunneling spectroscopy (STS), which probes the energy-resolved impurity density of states \cite{ternes2008spectroscopic}.
 For an Anderson impurity it is related to the impurity Green's function, $A(\omega)=-\tfrac{1}{\pi}{\rm Im}~G_{dd}(\omega)$ where $G_{dd}(\omega)=\langle\langle d_{\sigma}^{\phantom{\dagger}} ; d_{\sigma}^{\dagger}\rangle\rangle$.

-Electronic scattering in the tBLG system induced by the impurity is characterized by the t-matrix, which in turn is controlled by the impurity Green's function.
+Electronic scattering in the TBG system induced by the impurity is characterized by the t-matrix, which in turn is controlled by the impurity Green's function.
 In momentum space, the t-matrix equation reads,